Velsicol Chemical Corporation: Endrin

+Endrin environmental effects

-Endrin has minimal effect on soil, however from the Velsicol Chemical Corporation handbook, Endrin is “toxic to fish and wildlife” and it is recommended that Endrin is “kept out of lakes, streams and ponds”.
+Endrin has minimal effect on soil, however from the Velsicol Chemical Corporation handbook, endrin is “toxic to fish and wildlife” and it is recommended that endrin is “kept out of lakes, streams and ponds”.
 Endrin is meant to be properly handled.
 The recommendations by Vesicol are “do not contaminate water”.
 In case fish kills, fish must be collected promptly and disposed of by buna”.

 According to InChem,”high toxicity of endrin can cause acute environmental problems when there are uncontrolled discharges during its manufacture, formulation or use.”
 InChem also recommends that “The manufacture, formulation, agricultural use, and disposal of endrin should be carefully managed to minimize contamination of the environment, particularly surface waters.